Blazing-Blast/Cardgame/Sun.md

 Take the allied card in the defensive position of the Gravity Assister's lane.
 It may be exhausted.
 It is now called the `Ammo`.
-The `Ammo` will now perform a Gravity Assist towards a position of your choice in the opposing lane.
+The `Ammo` will now perform a Gravity Assist towards a offensive position of your choice in the Gravityy Assister's lane.

 If there is another card there, it takes `Damage` damage.
 This card is now called the `Target`.